 Moving to Estonia for an IT Job: Artem’s Relocation Story

-Hopefully the story of Artem, who relocated to Tallinn for a software engineering role at Bolt over two years ago, will help you decide whether or not moving to Estonia for work is the right choice for you.
-Let’s dive in.
+In this article, we will share the story of Artem, who relocated to Tallinn for a software engineering role at Bolt.
+We hope Artem’s experience will help you decide whether moving to Estonia for work is the right choice.
+You can also use this in-depth guide as a template on how to move to Estonia.

 Artem’s background